edgelesssys/docs.edgeless.systems/marblerun/deployment/on-prem.md

     If refreshing CRL fails, you can manually delete the `pckcache.db` database (default location `/opt/intel/sgx-dcap-pccs/pckcache.db`) and restart your PCCS.

-Our docker image for the [Marlberun Coordinator](https://github.com/edgelesssys/marblerun/pkgs/container/coordinator) comes with both the Azure-DCAP-Client and the default quote provider library by Intel.
+Our docker image for the [MarbleRun Coordinator](https://github.com/edgelesssys/marblerun/pkgs/container/coordinator) comes with both the Azure-DCAP-Client and the default quote provider library by Intel.
-If you wish to use your own PCCS, you can instruct the image to use the Intel library by starting a container with the environmental variable `DCAP_LIBRARY=intel`, and by mounting the desired configuration to `/etc/sgx_default_qcnl.conf`.
+To use your own PCCS, select the Intel library by starting a container with the environment variable `DCAP_LIBRARY=intel`, and mount the desired configuration to `/etc/sgx_default_qcnl.conf`.
 Similarly our [EGo](https://github.com/orgs/edgelesssys/packages?repo_name=ego) image comes preinstalled with both libraries.

 ## Deploy MarbleRun

 You have made sure your hardware supports SGX, updated all firmware, installed the SGX driver, and configured DCAP on all your machines and VMs?
 Great!
-Now it is time to install MarbleRun and get going.
+Now it's time to install MarbleRun and get going.

 You can either follow our guide and [use MarbleRun in standalone mode](deployment/standalone.md) .